nislab/gensync/README.md

-Also make sure that the CMakeLists.txt file refers to the proper path that those libraries are in.
-To do this, visit the lines in CMakeLists that use the link_directories command (line number 135 as of June 2023).
+Also make sure that the CMakeLists.txt file refers to the proper path that all the directories are in.
+Specifically, you may need to update the directories in the link_directories commands.
 Update these paths to the paths of the same directories on your personal machiene.

 <a name="examples"></a>
 ## Examples